Simplifying $D$-Dimensional Physical-State Sums in Gauge Theory and Gravity: Introduction

 In multiloop calculations, the preferred regularization scheme is dimensional regularization~\cite{Collins}.
 Occasionally, subtleties arise when one combines four-dimensional methods with dimensional regularization.
 In these instances $D$-dimensional methods are necessary, as was the case for example in the recent reexamination of the two-loop counterterm of pure gravity~\cite{Bern:2015xsa}.
 Furthermore, we are often interested in performing a calculation in a generic dimension.
 The calculation of the gravitational potential between two scalar particles in arbitrary dimension at order $G^2$~\cite{Cristofoli:2020uzm} is a recent illustration.

+A prominent method used in $D$-dimensional calculations is generalized unitarity.
+Generalized unitarity was orginally developed for four-dimensional computations~\cite{Unitarity}, but has since been extended to higher dimensions~\cite{dDimUnitarity}. $D$-dimensional generalized unitarity has been employed in calculations pertaining to phenomenology at the Large Hadron Collider (LHC) (see for e.g. ~\cite{Ellis:2008qc,Badger:2017jhb}), as well as in the study of supersymmetric theories~\cite{Gehrmann:2011xn}.
+It meshes well with other modern amplitudes techniques, such as the double copy~\cite{Kawai:1985xq,BCJ}, and as such is a natural tool for computations in gravitational theories~\cite{Carrasco:2013ypa,Bern:2015ooa,Mogull:2015adi}.
+Recently, Ref.~\cite{Engelund:2013fja} used generalized unitarity for a worldsheet theory.
+These important and diverse results underline the significance of simplifying as much as possible the implementation of $D$-dimensional generalized unitarity.

 A difficulty we encounter when we work in $D$ dimensions is that physical-state sums for gluons and gravitons introduce spurious light-cone singularities that complicate the calculation.
-These sums are common for instance in calculations based on generalized-unitarity~\cite{Unitarity}.
 If we do not eliminate these spurious singularities at the level of the integrand, we have to regularize them with the Mandelstam-Leibbrandt~\cite{Mandelstam-Leibbrandt} or principle-value~\cite{PVprescription} prescription for example, which complicates integration.

 In this paper we develop two methods for performing these sums so that we do not introduce spurious singularities.
 Refs.~\cite{diVecchia,3PM,Bern:2020buy} showed that in certain four-point amplitudes by appropriate arrangements the spurious light-cone singularities automatically drop out in generalized-unitary cuts.
 Here we provide methods to systematically eliminate such spurious singularities from any generalized-unitarity cut or any sewing involving gauge-invariant quantities at any loop order.